A.I.R. Gallery: Reception

 A.I.R.
 Gallery has played a widely recognized role in the art world since the institution's founding.
 In 1978, notable feminist painter Sylvia Sleigh commemorated the 21 current members (including Sleigh herself) of A.I.R. through her painting A.I.R.
 Group Portrait.
 In the essay "The Enemies of Women's Liberation in the Arts Will be Crushed", Art Historian Meredith Brown praises how A.I.R. "created a wide-ranging network of individuals and organizations that collectively rallied to counter the patriarchy of the art establishment".
 Art Historian Lenore Malen similarly acknowledges the influence of A.I.R. stating "New York City where I moved in 73 I saw how the women's collectives: A.I.R., Soho 20, and others were shaping the feminist art movement".
 While many acknowledge the influence of A.I.R. on feminist art, the gallery has received some criticism in its use of government funding.
 In her article "The Balance Sheet: A.I.R. and Government Funding", Meredith Brown argues that "A.I.R. began to rely on financial support from sources whose bureaucratic complexities necessitated the gallery shift its organizational structure, if not compromise its feminist principles".

 Gallery locations

 The first, self-renovated location for the inaugural A.I.R. exhibition was 97 Wooster Street, which opened on September 16, 1972.
-After occupying a gallery space at 63 Crosby Street from 1981–1994, A.I.R.
-Gallery was located at 40 Wooster Street from 1994–2002, at 511 West 25th Street from 2002–2008 and opened a new space at 111 Front Street # 228, Dumbo - Brooklyn, New York, starting with The History Show on October 2, 2008.
+After occupying a gallery space at 63 Crosby Street from 1981 to 1994, A.I.R.
+Gallery was located at 40 Wooster Street from 1994 to 2002, at 511 West 25th Street from 2002 to 2008 and opened a new space at 111 Front Street # 228, Dumbo - Brooklyn, New York, starting with The History Show on October 2, 2008.
 In May 2015, A.I.R.
 Gallery moved to a new location.
 The current address is 155 Plymouth St, Brooklyn, NY 11201.